Keyboard shortcuts

 End-of-Options Marker

-The byte 0xFF (delta nibble = 15, length nibble = 15) terminates the options field.
-It is always present when the O flag is set in the FCF.
+The byte 0xFF (delta nibble = 15, length nibble = 15) separates the options block from a following variable-length payload.

 Example